Current 2021 Construction Projects

 2021 Completed Projects

 Broadway St. Stabilization - A total of $460,900 in funding from OPWC was recommended by the District to be awarded to the City of Loveland, half in a grant and half in a 0% interest 20-year loan.
 The project included a drilled pier wall and guardrail parallel to a section of Broadway St., culvert replacement across Hanna Ave. near Broadway St., other storm sewer system improvements, and pavement repairs.
 Geotechnical borings and a survey were completed in 2020.
 Private utility relocations were completed by early March 2021.
 The wall, guardrail and storm sewer construction contract was awarded to JTM Smith Construction.
 The contractor began work March 22, and the project was completed at the end of June.

 Lever Park Court Repairs - The City executed a contract with H.C.S.
 Construction for repairing, resurfacing and striping of the basketball and tennis courts at Lever Park.
 The tennis courts now include new pickleball striping.
 The total cost of the project was $19,872.
 Work began in June 2021 and was completed in July 2021.

 Butterworth & SR 48 Sanitary Sewer Extension- The project consists of installing 1,455 L.F. of 12" diameter sanitary sewer along SR 48 from approximately Kipp Lane to Butterworth Road and along Butterworth from SR 48 to the future Chimney Ridge subdivision tie-in to the south of Brandywine Lane.
 The sanitary sewer construction contract was awarded to Larry Smith, Inc. for $457,175.00.
 Work began in June 2021 and was completed in September 2021.

-For more information about these projects and others in Loveland, contact Cindy Klopfenstein, PE, City Engineer, at 683-1050 by email.
+For more information about these projects and others in Loveland, contact Cindy Klopfenstein, PE, CFM City Engineer, at 683-0150 or by email.